alexeski/tableau-display-jwt/README.md

 Alternatively, all these values can be hard-coded in app.js, so you can load run the app without passing parameters (http://localhost:3000/index.html)

-<div style="background-color: #ffcc00; color: #000; padding: 10px; border-radius: 5px; font-size: 16px; font-weight: bold;"> ⚠️ WARNING: ONLY USE THIS CODE ON YOUR OWN TABLEAU SERVER!<br>
-TABLEAU CLOUD MIGHT BLOCK YOU FOR RUNNING AUTO-REFRESHES </div>